 You mentioned you went on holiday, during the project?

 Yeah we left everything in their hands, and let them surprise us with our new kitchen when we got back.
 It’s safe to say that we absolutely loved what David had delivered for us.

 “it took me about a month to finally decide on a colour, we’d narrowed it down to two but in the end I am glad I took the extra time to think about it as it sets the room off”.

 What makes the layout work?

-David Explains – Kerry and Lee had a vague idea of what they wanted their new kitchen to look and function like.
-Kerry helped guide us in terms of the layout.
-Kerry initially was a bit apprehensive about having just two large drawers, but now she loves them as they are so practical.
+David Explains – The clients had a vague idea of what they wanted their new kitchen to look and function like.
+Initially they was a bit apprehensive about having just two large drawers, but now they both love them as they are so practical.